UT moving students out of dorm to make more room for COVID-19 isolation cases

 "I know the sudden changes being made add another level of stress to your semester," Cuevas said.
 "I appreciate your flexibility and understanding as the university continues to adapt and manage through a pandemic.
 And I appreciate your helping our relocating Volunteers feel welcome in their new spaces."

-UT had already arranged two hotels to hold self-isolating students and had been considering consolidating dorm vacancies to make more room for isolation space.
+Last Friday, Chancellor Plowman said they were looking at consolidating dorm vacancies too.

+"For some students between quarantine and isolation, or moving to create more space, this may feel a bit like a semester in motion," Plowman said.
+"It's not easy, but it's how we're going to get through it."

 Since the semester started, UT has seen a rapid and drastic growth of new positive COVID-19 cases among students on and off campus.
-As of Wednesday, nearly 1,000 students total have contracted the virus -- with active cases growing to 616.
-6 staff have also tested positive.
+As of Wednesday, nearly 1,000 students total have contracted the virus — with active student cases growing to 616.
+Six staff members have also tested positive.